-CLAN wholeheartedly supports the imposition of a new non-delegable duty on institutions who are charged with the care of children.
+CLAN wholeheartedly supports the imposition of a strict non-delegable duty on institutions who are charged with the care of children.
 CLAN is astounded that currently institutions do not have this duty and are not held liable for the damage that is caused to children under their care.
 By instituting a non-delegable duty, organisations will have to start taking the business of caring and providing services to children seriously.
 The notion that organisations could be funded to provide these services to the most vulnerable in our society and not be made to take every single precaution to prevent abuse is abhorrent.
 Unfortunately for many organisations the only way to make them take their duty seriously and therefore to protect children is to impose liability upon them.

 Whilst CLAN are completely supportive of the new non-delegable duty, we are of the belief that it needs to also cover children in foster care.
-CLAN are unsure as to why the Royal Commission has left foster care out of their recommended list of organisations to whom the duty will be applicable.
-Whilst we understand that the NSW government has reflected what the Royal Commission has recommended we do not believe that this is a just or fair outcome.
+Whilst CLAN are aware that the Royal Commission has left foster care out of their recommended list of organisations to whom the duty should be applicable, we do not believe that this is a just or fair outcome.

-Children in foster care are just as susceptible and vulnerable to abuse if not more so than children in other types of institutions on yours and the Royal Commissions list.
+Children in foster care are just as susceptible and vulnerable to abuse if not more so than children in other types of institutional care.
 There have been many cases recently whereby foster children have been abused and the failures of the systems and organisations and individuals working within it were clearly responsible.
 Children are placed in foster care via state governments and other organisations to whom the job of case managing and finding a suitable foster home is given.
 These organisations are provided with government funding and are the very same organisations who currently run or ran residential facilities.
-Furthermore it must be remembered that foster parents are also paid with taxpayers money to look after foster children.
+Furthermore, it must be remembered that foster parents are also paid with taxpayers money to look after foster children.
 Those organisations engaging in foster care need to be even more careful because they place children in the care of people who are essentially strangers.
 This means that their policies, procedures and checks all need to be of the highest standard and scrutinised ever so closely to ensure these children are not forgotten - state wards deserve their human rights to be protected too.

 It is for this very reason that foster care needs to be included in this non-delegable duty.
 As you have acknowledged one of the purposes of introducing this duty is deterrence.
-We need to ensure that children who are placed in foster care are not made more vulnerable to abuse than they already are because the NSW Government has chosen to expressly exclude foster care organisations/institutions.
+We need to ensure that children who are placed in foster care are not made more vulnerable to abuse than they already are because the WA Government has chosen to exclude foster care organisations/institutions from this non-delegable duty.